 There are three components to these Peppermint Mocha Sandwich Cookies: the cookie, the filling and the chocolate coating.
 None of them are difficult, but here are some ingredients beyond the basics that you’ll need:

+- Salted butter.
 While most bakers have plenty of unsalted butter on hand, you’ll need the salted variety for the cream filling in this cookies.
-The espresso powder will give the chocolate cookies their mocha flavor, and the candy canes…. well, you’ve figured that one out.
-We’ll use them in both the filling and the coating.

-I’ve been using coconut oil a lot when melting chocolate.
-A tiny bit of it really helps the chocolate melt perfectly, without burning.
+- Coconut oil.
+A tiny bit really helps the chocolate melt perfectly, without burning.
 And the smidge of coconut oil that you’ll use will not affect the flavor of the chocolate.

 How to make these cookies

-While the cookies are cooling, make the peppermint cream filling.
+- The Peppermint Cream Filling.
+Make this while the cookies are cooling.
 I like to put the candy canes into a Ziploc bag and run them over with a rolling pin to crush them.
 Then you can easily toss the bag with no mess.
 Be sure that the butter is at room temperature before you start, and store the filling at room temperature if you’re planning to use it later.

-Last, melt the chocolate and coconut oil in the microwave until smooth.
-The final dip into the chocolate and crushed candy canes makes such a pretty, festive cookie.
+- The Chocolate Coating.
+This is the final step.
+Just melt the chocolate and coconut oil in the microwave until smooth.
+Then, dip the sandwich cookie into the chocolate and crushed candy canes.

-If you make these Peppermint Mocha Sandwich Cookies, I’d love to hear your opinion!
-Leave a comment or drop a rating down below.
+When you make these Peppermint Mocha Sandwich Cookies, I’d love to hear about it!
+Drop a rating or leave a comment below.
 I hope you love them!
+Happy Holidays!

 Peppermint Mocha Sandwich Cookies